We are conducting routine maintenance on portfolio manager. We'll be back up as soon as possible. Thanks for your patience.

 arrow down

-Global markets fell sharply as investors digested the likelihood of a US recession, the rapid end of the US tech boom and the sudden appreciation in the Japanese yen.
+Global markets fell sharply at the start of the week as investors digested the likelihood of a US recession, the rapid end of the US tech boom and the sudden appreciation in the Japanese yen.

-Stocks had already started to fall on Friday following the release of US monthly jobs numbers and the sell-off accelerated into the Asian market open on Monday, where Japan’s Nikkei index suffered its worst ever points fall – and biggest percentage fall since 1987, losing 12% in one trading session.
+Stocks had already started to fall on Friday following the release of US monthly jobs numbers and the sell-off accelerated into the Asian market open on Monday, where Japan’s Nikkei index suffered its worst ever points fall – and biggest percentage fall since 1987, losing 12% in one trading session before recouping most of the losses on Tuesday.

 What Happened on Friday?

 Investors were jolted by the July non-farm payroll numbers on Friday, which upset the 2024 market narrative that the US economy would escape a hard landing.
-The Morningstar Global Markets Index fell 2% on Friday after the jobs numbers and is down 9% over the month.
+The unemployment rate rose to 4.3% and the US added 114,000 jobs in July.

-Steven Bell, chief economist at Columbia Threadneedle, explains what’s going on:
+Steven Bell, chief economist at Columbia Threadneedle, explained the context in a note on August 5:

 “Weak US labour market numbers have led to widespread fears that the US is heading into recession.
 Data has triggered the “Sahm Rule” – an indicator that’s been accurate in predicting recessions and their timing."
 The rule states that if the three-month average of the US unemployment rate rises by 0.5% above the lowest three-month average over the prior year, a recession has started.

-“This is cause for concern, but closer examination suggests it could be a false alarm,” he wrote in a note on August 5.
+“This is cause for concern, but closer examination suggests it could be a false alarm.”

-Rob Morgan, chief investment analyst at Charles Stanley, says that the job numbers add to other US economic concerns: “Other data has been disappointing too.
+Rob Morgan, chief investment analyst at Charles Stanley, said in a note that the job numbers add to other US economic concerns: “Other data has been disappointing too.
 There are worries manufacturing is weakening and that US consumers are about to hit the spending buffers because they have exhausted their post-Covid build-up of savings.”

 What’s Going on With the Federal Reserve?